ideadapt/spelljack/readme.md

 You must have Node >= 14 and Deno >= 1.26 installed on your machine.

 1. Generate a GitHub access token with gist scope: https://github.com/settings/tokens/new?scopes=gist.
-   Set it in server config `gh_gist_token`.
+   Set it in server env config `gh_gist_token`.
 1. Create a secret gist with any file in it.
-Set its id in server config `gist_id`.
+Set its id in server env config `gist_id`.
-1. Set TextGears API key in server config `key`.
+1. Set TextGears API key in server env config `key`.
 Set other textgears properties:
    `dict_name` (only [a-z_-], server and frontend config), `dict_title` (frontend config)
-1. Set an `editor_password` (user is prompted to enter that, once a write operation is triggered, e.g. "Check spelling" or "ignore") in the server config.
+1. Set an `editor_password` (user is prompted to enter that, once a write operation is triggered, e.g. "Check spelling" or "ignore") in the server env config.
 1. Set the `sitemap_urls` in frontend config.
 1. If required, define `urlToTitle` in frontend config.
 1. If required, define `urlFilter` in frontend config.